userjack6880/picluster/content/modules/accounting.md

 ipa-server-install --mkhomedir
 ```

+**Notes:**
-This script will ask a few questions.
+- This script will ask a few questions.
 We'll be using all defaults here so whenever a question has a bracketed answer, hit enter.

-The password is up to you but I recommend using the one we've been using: `tuxcluster`.
+- The password is up to you but I recommend using the one we've been using: `tuxcluster`.
 You'll need to enter this 4 times.

-At the end, the script will prompt you to confirm the setup before continuing.
+- At the end, the script will prompt you to confirm the setup before continuing.
 The default is [no] so you must type yes.

-**Note:** The server install process can take some time.
+- The server install process can take some time.

 ## Adding a User